torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 ...
 And the Destructor?
 -----------------------

-The destructor for a pcm instance is not always necessary.
+The destructor for a pcm instance is yest always necessary.
 Since the pcm device will be released by the middle layer code automatically, you don't have to call the destructor explicitly.